WOMEN OVER 50: LET’S GET BETTER SLEEP

 Learning to invite breath into different parts of your body can help to focus your energy.
 By breathing into your belly, you engage your parasympathetic nervous system, which is the opposite of the “fight or flight” response.

 In the state, your heart rate slows and the body is more likely to transition to sleep faster than it normally would.
 This deep breathing can be practiced throughout the day as well, in order to develop an automatic physical response.
-Meditation is personal and it can be used in conjunction with other tips on this list such as aromatherapy and listening to music.
+Progressive muscle relaxation is another technique that can help ease into sleep by systematically tensing and relaxing different muscle groups.
+Meditation is personal and it can be used in conjunction with other tips on this list such as aromatherapy, listening to music, and mindfulness meditation to promote relaxation and sleep.

 If you need help getting started with meditation, check out this amazing book.